fantastic001/VertexVoyage/doc/Seminar2/paper.md

 Distributed embedding system consists of several components that work together to enable efficient graph processing and embedding generation.
 The main components of the system include:

 1. **Graph Storage**: The graph data is stored in a distributed database, such as network attached storage (NAS), which allows for efficient storage and retrieval of large-scale graph data.
 2. **Community Detection Module**: This module is responsible for detecting communities within the graph and partitioning it into smaller subgraphs that can be processed independently.
-The partitioning is done using community-aware algorithms, such as the LFM [@lancichinetti_detecting_2009] and label propagation algorithm [@raghavan_near_2007], to ensure that vertices within the same community are grouped together.
+The partitioning is done using community-aware label propagation algorithm [@raghavan_near_2007], to ensure that vertices within the same community are grouped together.
 3. **Partitioning Module**: This module takes the output from the community detection module and further refines the partitions to ensure balance and number of partitions is equal to number of machines in the cluster.
 This is done using algorithms that optimize for balance such as bin packing algorithms [@gupta_new_1999].
 4. **Embedding Generation Module**: This module is responsible for generating vertex embeddings using methods such as Node2Vec [@grover_node2vec_2016] and DistGER [@fang_distributed_2023].
 The embedding generation is performed in a distributed manner, with each machine processing its assigned partition of the graph without the need for excessive network communication.